 At about one mile the road crests, entering an isolated, wooded valley.
-At this point there's a 5-way intersection; turn right onto the wide singletrack trail.
-There&rsqu;s about a mile and a half long and is the best part of the hike.
-At first, the wide, well-groomed trail gives you a bit of a rest; it remains level for a while as it winds around a canyon.
+At the 4-way intersection, turn right onto the wide singletrack trail.
+There&rsqu;s about a mile and a half of singletrack, which is the best part of the hike.
+At first, the wide, well-groomed trail gives you a bit of a rest, remaining level as it winds around a canyon.
 After the Hostel Trail intersection, the trail narrows and begins to climb at a moderate grade through open woods.
-The woods are mostly oak and bay laurel.
-The groundcover includes abundant small ferns, which is somewhat surprising in an area that’s so warm in summer.
+The woods are mostly oak and bay laurel and are quite attractive; the groundcover includes abundant small ferns, which is somewhat surprising in an area that’s so warm in summer.
 From time to time the trail passes through patches of chaparral with nice views of Rancho San Antonio’s heavily-wooded ridges.